Mojiberus/ProBook-440-G3-Hackintosh/README.md

 iServices (FaceTime & iMessage)

-Even hardware mute and WiFi buttons
+Hardware audio mute and WiFi buttons

+Bluetooth

 ## Not working

 Fingerprint reader

-VGA? (no info)

-Bluetooth (can be discovered and see devices but can't connect)
+VGA? it should work coz VGA in Skylake+ is implemented with some workarounds

-Shutdown (WIP)
+Shutdown (~~WIP~~)

 # Getting started
 First, download latest OpenCore release [there](https://github.com/acidanthera/OpenCorePkg/releases/latest), and some kexts with SSDTs